-In addition to net loss and net loss per share on a GAAP basis, our management uses a non-GAAP financial measure, "Non-GAAP adjusted net income or loss," in its evaluation of our performance, particularly when comparing performance to the prior year's period.
-This non-GAAP measure contains certain non-GAAP adjustments which are described in the following schedule entitled "Reconciliation of GAAP Net Income (Loss) to Non-GAAP Adjusted Net Income (Loss)."
+In addition to income (loss) from operations on a GAAP basis and net income (loss) and net income (loss) per share on a GAAP basis, our management uses the non-GAAP financial measures, "Non-GAAP adjusted income from operations" and "non-GAAP adjusted net income or loss," in its evaluation of our performance, particularly when comparing performance to the prior year's period.
+These non-GAAP measures contain certain non-GAAP adjustments which are described in the following schedule entitled "Reconciliation of GAAP Net Income (Loss) to Non-GAAP Adjusted Net Income and GAAP Income (Loss) from Operations to Non-GAAP Adjusted Income from Operations."
 In making these non-GAAP adjustments, we take into account certain non-cash expenses and benefits, including tax effects as applicable, and the impact of certain items that are generally not expected to be on-going in nature or that are unrelated to our core operations.
 Management believes the exclusion of these items provides a useful basis for evaluating underlying business performance, but should not be considered in isolation and is not in accordance with, or a substitute for, evaluating our performance utilizing GAAP financial information.
 We believe that providing such adjusted results allows investors and other users of our financial statements to better understand our comparative operating performance for the periods presented.
-Our non-GAAP measure may differ from similar measures by other companies, even if similar terms are used to identify such measures.
-Although management believes the non-GAAP financial measure is useful in evaluating the performance of our business, we acknowledge that items excluded from such measure have a material impact on our net income (loss) and net income (loss) per share calculated in accordance with GAAP.
+Our non-GAAP measures may differ from similar measures by other companies, even if similar terms are used to identify such measures.
+Although management believes the non-GAAP financial measures are useful in evaluating the performance of our business, we acknowledge that items excluded from such measures have a material impact on our income (loss) from operations and net income (loss) and net income (loss) per share calculated in accordance with GAAP.
 Therefore, management uses non-GAAP measures in conjunction with GAAP results.
 Investors and other users of our financial information should also consider the above factors when evaluating our results.

-RECONCILIATION OF GAAP NET INCOME (LOSS) TO NON-GAAP ADJUSTED NET INCOME (LOSS)
+RECONCILIATION OF GAAP NET INCOME (LOSS) TO NON-GAAP ADJUSTED NET INCOME AND GAAP INCOME (LOSS) FROM OPERATIONS TO NON-GAAP ADJUSTED INCOME FROM OPERATIONS